markdoc/docs/examples/simple-nextjs/pages/index.md

 # Markdoc {% .main-title %}

-This website is a boilerplate showcasing how to use Markdoc to spin up a documentation website.
+This website is a lightweight boilerplate to spin up a documentation website with Markdoc.

-Feel free to explore the different pages to see the types of content you can render with Markdoc.

 ## Quick start